wilsonte-umich/mdi-suite-template/shiny/apps/README.md

 ### App versions

-Individual app versioning is optional but recommended as it will be displayed in the web page UI and will help users to easily access legacy versions of your code to analyze their data according to some previous standard, e.g., to ensure consistency between older and newer data sets.
+Individual app versioning is optional but recommended as it will be displayed in the web page UI and help users access legacy versions of your code to analyze their data according to some previous standard, e.g., to ensure consistency between old and new data sets.

-Declaring app versions is simple: just add a proper semantic version declaration to config.yml and update it prior to committing new app code.
+To track app versions, add a semantic version key to config.yml and update it prior to committing new app code.
 It is not necessary to create Git tags for app versions.

 ```yml